-Ra 0 arely -10 Infreq 11 uently -30 Some 31- times 70 030 ally -90 vays -100 000 0000 - 500 000 8 500 000 500 000 1000 000 0 4 8 10 11 18 25 30 31 44 58 70 71 78 85 90 91 94 98 100
+Rarely 0-10 Infreq 11 Infrequently 11-30 Sometimes 31-70 ally 90 Always 91-100 500 000 1000 000 5000 000 5000 333 1000 000 0 4 8 10 11 18 25 30 31 44 58 70 71 78 85 90 91 94 98 100

-Effectiveness of the Visual Repertoire Effectiveness of the Visual Performance To what degree does the band demonstrate: interpretation and enhancement of the music strength of coordination among all the visual elements? strength of coordination between the music and the visual? staging success in both placement and time? pacing success over the complete program and over each production? creativity and imagination in the use of something familiar in a new way? originality in the use of something fresh and new? effectiveness in incorporating form, body and equipment into the design? a sense of continuity developed in the program? overall effect of the program through its entertainment value? strength of the aesthetic, intellectual, and emotional facets of the design? variety of effects?
+Effectiveness of the Visual Repertoire Effectiveness of the Visual Performance To what degree does the band demonstrate: interpretation and enhancement of the music strength of coordination among all the visual elements? strength of coordination between the music and the visual? staging success in both placement and time? pacing success over the complete program and over each production? creativity and imagination in the use of something familiar in a new way? originality in the use of something fresh and new? effectiveness in incorporating form, body and equipment into the design? a sense of continuity developed in the program? overall effect of the program through its entertainment value? strength of the aesthetic, intellectual, and emotional facets of the design?
 To what degree do the performers demonstrate: their role and identity? engagement through an emotional performance? precision as an influence of effect? success in elevating the written program? sustained confidence and understanding of the program intent? communication of the intent of the program?